keswel/spotifypauser/README.md

 wmctrl

 # Compatibility
-Currently only Linux is supported.
-BUT, Windows functionality will be implemented soon.
+Compatible with Linux and Windows (see windows-env branch).

 # Future
 A simple GUI will be available in the future to help configure settings.